Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 10. This was pretty cool.
 An Inspiring Story Of A Grocery Store Owner Who Gave His Business To Employees

-13. The Next Web has an interesting piece on the history of 3d-Printing.
+13. The Next Web has an interesting piece on the history of 3D printing.
 The Rise of 3D Printing

 14. Supreme Court to Decide if Human Genes Are Patentable